List of The Dumping Ground characters: Mo Michaels

 Later, Mo offered to build a scarecrow to help scare birds away from Gina's vegetables, which he would build out of his "treasure".
 Mo did this with Tee's help, as she had befriended Mo to help him settle in.
 Mo decided to declare Tee his "best friend" and wanted to hang around her including sitting next to her at dinner, much to Tee's ire and the amusement of the other 'DG' residents.
 The following morning, Mo wanted to give his grandmother's pearls (which Jody and Elektra had stolen) to Tee, but could not find him, so he went to ask Tee for help.
-Unfortunately, Tee had reached the end of her tether with Mo and went to destroy Mo's scarecrow with a cricket bat.
+Tee had reached the end of her tether with Mo and went to destroy Mo's scarecrow with a cricket bat.
 Tee succeeded in knocking the scarecrow down, which unfortunately landed on top of Mo, who had followed Tee.
 Mo was taken to hospital and Mike intended for him to be moved into emergency foster care as Mo was clearly not settling down at Elm Tree House.
 However, the other kids realised that Mo was no different to them in that they all had a complicated start in life, so they rebuilt his scarecrow as a welcome home present, saying that they wanted Mo to stay.
 Jody also returned the pearls she and Elektra had stolen (to Elektra's annoyance) so Mo could present them to Tee as a gift.
 Tee refuses but agrees to take them in the end.

 In "Seriously Funny", Tee and Carmen left for a sleepover at Lily's flat, Mo gave Tee a hug (as he was fond of doing) as the girls hugged each other.
 After the girls left, he said that he wished he could go.
 The following day, Mo took Tyler's practical joke toys on learning that Tyler no longer wished to play practical jokes.

 Prior to "Scary Beasts", Mo purchased a "magic" egg, thinking that it would hatch into a bird.
 One night, the egg hatched.
 Mo declared this to the house the following morning, declaring that it had hatched into a bird and it had gone missing.
 It later transpired that Mo's "bird" was in fact a snake, which Johnny and Elektra found.
 Mo decided to call his snake "Mike", which the others joked would lead to confusion.